-The core of our home water solutions is our self-branded and Xiaomi-branded smart water purifiers, which are complemented by our easy-to-install replaceable water filter consumable products.
-Our smart water purifiers generally feature precision sensors that enable them to monitor in real time the water purification process and analyze the data collected using AI technology and automatically adjusts various aspects of its operation, innovative water purification technologies such as high-flow reverse osmosis membrane, and mobile application connectivity that enables users to monitor the status of the water purifier and reminds the users to replace the filters.
+The core of our home water solutions is our Viomi-branded and Xiaomi-branded smart water purifiers, which are complemented by our easy-toinstall replaceable water filter consumable products.
+In general, our smart water purifiers feature precision sensors that enable real-time monitoring of the water purification process, facilitating data analysis and automatic adjustments with AI technology, innovative water purification technologies such as high-flow reverse osmosis membrane, and mobile application connectivity that allows users to monitor the status of the water purifier and receive reminders to replace filters.
 We also introduced a series of large-flux water purifier products and our high-end water purifier sub-brand, Quanxian, and its series of premium water purifier products in 2020 as well as our 800 to 2000 gallons Super series of large-flux water purifiers in 2021 and 2022.
-In addition, in April 2021 we introduced the high-end EROx mineral water purifier with the application of electrodialysis technique which is able to retain the minerals beneficial for human health to further meet the diverse demands of our users.
+In April 2021, we introduced the high-end EROx mineral water purifier with the application of electrodialysis technique which is able to retain the minerals beneficial for human health to further meet the diverse demands of our users.
+In October 2023, we introduced the 1200G Super 2 AI water purifier, featuring bamboo charcoal filters designed to preserve nutrient elements, such as silicic acid.
+In addition, in March 2024, we unveiled the Kunlun AI mineral water purifier, which is empowered by our selected high-quality mineral resources and advanced techniques for intelligent system adjustments based on various factors, facilitating a steady and durable release of beneficial minerals.